axonivy-market/idp-connector/idp-connector-product/README.md

 Axon Ivy IDP is an Intelligent Document Processing solution that automates the extraction, classification, and analysis of unstructured data.
 It streamlines document-intensive processes such as invoice management, claims processing, and customer onboarding using AI-powered OCR, handwriting text recognition (HTR), and machine learning algorithms to increase the accuracy and efficiency in data management.
 This connector:

-* gives you access to the Axon Ivy Ivy's capabilities: pre processing, classification and data extraction.
+* gives you access to the Axon Ivy's capabilities: pre processing, classification and data extraction.
 * has a built-in validation of processing results.
 * minimizes your integration effort with a standalone UI component.
 * is based on REST web service, Axon Ivy UI Component and SubCallable process technologies.